Save the Date: Mission for Meso Fundraising Gala 2025

-Virtual Support Group Session, Wednesday, February 12th, 7-8 pm EST
+Virtual Support Group Session was held Wednesday, February 12th, 7-8 pm EST

-Dr. Paul Demers will join the Support Group Session to give a presentation "Mesothelioma by the Numbers: Tracking the Impact of Asbestos."
+Dr. Paul Demers joined the Support Group Session to give a presentation "Mesothelioma by the Numbers: Tracking the Impact of Asbestos."

 Dr. Demers is the Scientific Director of the Occupational Cancer Research Centre (OCRC), as well as a Senior Scientist with Ontario Health and a Professor with the Occupational and Environmental Health Division of the University of Toronto’s Dalla Lana School of Public Health.
 He has a PhD in Epidemiology and an MSc in Industrial Hygiene, both from the University of Washington in Seattle.
 Paul is internationally recognized for his expertise on the health effects of workplace exposures and has sat on many expert panels, including the International Agency for Research on Cancer working groups that evaluated carcinogens such as dusts and fibres, firefighting and formaldehyde.
 He is also a member of the CMF Scientific Advisory Committee.

-The session will be moderated by Robin Forbes, oncology social worker, and the co-lead of Psychosocial Oncology at Princess Margaret Cancer Centre.
-There will be time for questions and discussion following Dr. Demers' presentation.
+The session was moderated by Robin Forbes, oncology social worker, and the co-lead of Psychosocial Oncology at Princess Margaret Cancer Centre.
+There was a Q&A as well as a discussion following Dr. Demers' presentation.

 Please register by emailing skirouac@cmfonline.org